Donald Trump mocked in picture that shows EU leader doing a 'gun' gesture

 "This moron has no manners!!!"

-Mr Tusk waded into the diplomatic row which blew up at this week's NATO summit after Justin Trudeau and Emmanuel Macron were caught mocking Mr Trump behind his back.
+Tusk waded into the diplomatic row which blew up at this week's NATO summit after Justin Trudeau and Emmanuel Macron were caught mocking Trump behind his back.

-Mr Tusk and Mr Trump were regularly embroiled in a war of words over their differing views on Brexit and the EU and have had a fraught relationship.
+Tusk and Trump were regularly embroiled in a war of words over their differing views on Brexit and the EU and have had a fraught relationship.

-In September, Mr Tusk used a UN speech to slam the President's views as "false and dangerous" after just a month earlier calling Mr Trump's desire for Russia to rejoin the G7 a "business calculation".
+In September, Tusk used a UN speech to slam the President's views as "false and dangerous" after just a month earlier calling Trump's desire for Russia to rejoin the G7 a "business calculation".

 To protect the truth, it is not enough to accuse others of promoting fake news," he said, as reported by Politico.
 "Frankly speaking, it would be enough to stop lying."

-Mr Tusk also last year warned Mr Trump to remember who is friends were, prompting the US President to blast: "NATO countries must pay MORE, the United States must pay LESS.
+Tusk also last year warned Trump to remember who is friends were, prompting the US President to blast: "NATO countries must pay MORE, the United States must pay LESS.
 Very Unfair!"